 6. How long does FINRA arbitration take?

-According to FINRA’s 2024 statistics, the average case duration varies based on how the case is resolved:
+According to FINRA’s dispute resolution statistics, the average case duration varies based on how the case is resolved (the 12–16 month overall average reflects all resolution types combined; cases decided at hearing typically take longer):

 7. What are the chances of winning a FINRA arbitration case?

-In 2024, customer claimants received awards in 26% of cases decided by arbitrators.
-However, this statistic does not tell the full story.
-Approximately 56% of all FINRA arbitration cases settle before a decision, and another 12% settle through mediation.
-When settlements and awards are combined, the majority of investors who file claims receive some form of recovery.
+According to FINRA’s dispute resolution statistics, a significant portion of customer claimants receive awards in cases decided by arbitrators.
+However, that figure does not tell the full story.
+A substantial number of FINRA arbitration cases settle before a hearing decision, and an additional portion resolve through mediation.
+Many investors who file claims receive some form of recovery through settlement or an arbitration award — see FINRA’s published statistics for current figures on settlement rates and award rates by year.

-Several factors affect success rates, including the strength of evidence, the type of violation alleged, and the quality of legal representation.
+Several factors affect outcomes, including the strength of evidence, the type of violation alleged, and the quality of legal representation.
 Cases involving clear documentation of unauthorized trading or obvious suitability violations tend to have stronger outcomes.

 Hiring a Securities Fraud Attorney